icopy-site/awesome/docs/awesome/urban-and-regional-planning-resources.md

 - [Introduction to Urban Informatics](https://courses.planetizen.com/course/urban-informatics) - Planetizen course teaching the basics of big data processing, analysis, and visualization.
 Monthly subscription required.

 ## Platforms and Software Resources
-Software and platforms for planners.
+Software and platforms for planners and those interested in the built environment.

 ---

 ### Geospatial Data and Visualization
+Software, tools, and platforms for geospatial visualization.

 - [ArcGIS](https://www.esri.com/en-us/arcgis/about-arcgis/overview) - This platform is a geographic information system (GIS) for working with maps and geographic information maintained by the Environmental Systems Research Institute (ESRI).
 - [QGIS](https://qgis.org/en/site/) - This open source GIS suite allows users to create, edit, visualise, analyse and publish geospatial information on Windows, Mac, Linux, BSD and mobile devices.